uwdata/living-papers/test/data/article/acm.md

 As noted in the introduction, the "`acmart`" document class can be used to prepare many different kinds of documentation --- a double-blind initial submission of a full-length technical paper, a two-page SIGGRAPH Emerging Technologies abstract, a "camera-ready" journal article, a SIGCHI Extended Abstract, and more --- all by selecting the appropriate *template style* and *template parameters*.

 This document will explain the major features of the document class.
-For further information, the *$\LaTeX$ User's Guide* is available from [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template). ^[The "justified text" on this line looks strange because the link is so large.]
+For further information, the *$\LaTeX$ User's Guide* is available from [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template).^[The "justified text" on this line looks strange because the link is so large.]

 ## Template Styles